jina-ai/docs/chapters/ranker.rst

 Conclusion
 -----------------

-In this guide, we introduced why we need and how to use :term:`Ranker`.
+In this guide, we introduce why we need and how to use :term:`Ranker`.
 Apart from that, we provide some concrete examples of how to use :term:`Ranker`.

 What's next
 -----------------

 If you still have questions, feel free to `submit an issue <https://github.com/jina-ai/jina/issues>`_ or post a message in our `community slack channel <https://slack.jina.ai>`_ .

-To gain a deeper knowledge on the implementation of Jina Evaluators, you can find the source code `here <https://github.com/jina-ai/jina/tree/master/jina/executors/evaluators>`_.
+To gain a deeper knowledge on the implementation of Jina Ranker, you can find the source code `here <https://github.com/jina-ai/jina/tree/master/jina/executors/rankers>`_.